codebykanchan/Dedup/README.md

-Project folder contains the code for pipeline of the prediction model.
+Project folder contains the code for pipeline of the duplicate documents prediction model.

 Dockerfile contains the instructions to build docker image